Eckii24/taskwarrior-web/DOCKER.md

 - The Dockerfile builds Taskwarrior 3.4.2 from source (requires Rust toolchain + CMake 3.24+)
 - **Security Warning**: The Dockerfile includes `npm config set strict-ssl false` as a workaround for sandbox/CI environments.
 Remove this in production environments with proper SSL certificates
 - The task database is stored in `/root/.task` within the container
-- TaskChampion sync is configured via env vars (defaults to `http://taskchampion-sync:8080`)
+- Taskwarrior config is stored at `/root/.task/taskrc` (editable via Config tab)
+- **Security Warning**: There is no authentication.
+Anyone with access to the web UI can execute commands and overwrite the taskrc.
 - Both containers communicate over a dedicated Docker network (`taskwarrior-network`)